Protecting yourself and others

 To help slow the spread of COVID-19, practise good hygiene and physical distancing and follow the rules for public gatherings, quarantine and isolation.

-For more information see How to protect yourself and others from coronavirus (COVID-19) on the Australian Department of Health website.
+For more information see How to protect yourself and others from coronavirus (COVID-19) on the Australian Government Department of Health's (Department of Health) website.

 Refer to your local state government for the latest responses to the coronavirus pandemic.